 The Company has a 401(k) defined contribution plan.
 All employees meeting minimum age and length of service requirements are eligible to participate.
 The Company has an employer matching program whereby employer contributions are made to the 401(k) plan in an amount equal to 50% of the lesser of the amount designated by the employee for withholding and contribution to the 401(k) plan or 8% of the employee's total compensation.
-Effective January 1, 2007, the match was increased whereby employer contributions are made to the 401(k) plan in an amount equal to 50% of the lesser of the amount designated by the employee for withholding and contributions are made to the 401(k) plan in an amount equal to 50% of the lesser of the amount designated by the employee for withholding and contribution to the 401(k) plan or 10% of the employee's total compensation.
+Effective January 1, 2007, the match was increased whereby employer contributions are made to the 401(k) plan in an amount equal to 50% of the lesser of the amount designated by the employee for withholding and contribution to the 401(k) plan or 10% of the employee's total compensation.
 The Company's total cost under the 401(k) plan was \$823,000 and \$464,000 for the three months ended March 31, 2007 and 2006, respectively.

 Certain employees, officers, and directors also participate in stock option plans (the "Plans") of LPLIH (previously, Plans of LPLH).
 The Plans were assumed by and converted into Plans of LPLIH in conjunction with the Acquisition in Note 1 and provide for the granting of 3,349,437 incentive stock options, 199,264 nonqualified stock options, and an unspecified number of stock appreciation rights.
-Stock options granted under the Plans have an exercise period of 10 years and generally vest 33-1/3% on the fifth anniversary of the grant date, and an additional 33-1¤3% on each of the sixth and seventh anniversaries of that date.
+Stock options granted under the Plans have an exercise period of 10 years and generally vest 33-1/3% on the fifth anniversary of the grant date, and an additional 33-1⁄23% on each of the sixth and seventh anniversaries of that date.
 Shares issued in conjunction with stock option exercises are issued from shares previously authorized, but not yet issued.

 The Plans and the underlying option agreements also provide for accelerated vesting upon certain changes in control, including a public offering.
 The Acquisition qualified as a change in control event that triggered the acceleration provisions in the Plans.
-Immediately prior to that event and in accordance with the Plans, each employee's stock appreciation rights became fully vested and each employee's unvested stock options became $33^{-1}\alpha{3}\%$ vested.
+Immediately prior to that event and in accordance with the Plans, each employee's stock appreciation rights became fully vested and each employee's unvested stock options became $33^{-1}\pi_3$ % vested.
 In conjunction with the Acquisition, certain employees elected to exercise their vested options or to convert them along with any unvested options into options for common shares of LPLIH, retaining the same terms and conditions of the original Plans.
 A total of 1,652,049 options were exercised and sold with the remaining 2,103,966 converted into 2,107,814 options of LPLIH.
 Additionally, all outstanding stock appreciation rights were exercised for which the former holders received a cash payment equal to the fair market value, as determined in the Acquisition, less the applicable exercise price and certain selling expenses.
 For the three months ended March 31, 2007, the Company recognized compensation expense of \$350,000 related to the accelerated vesting of the stock options.
 All remaining unvested stock options vest on December 28, 2007.